CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/APP.1.2 Web browser.md

 The basic security of communication on the Internet depends very much on the authentication method used and the encryption of the data in transit.
 The necessary procedures are often poorly implemented.

 Weak implementations of the necessary procedures are widespread and prevent effective authentication and encryption.
 Many web services still use outdated encryption techniques.
-Thus, an attacker can undermine the authentication of servers or the communication or the data is not encrypted effectively.
+Thus, an attacker can undermine the authentication of servers or the communication or data is not encrypted effectively.
 This information can be read or changed on the transmission path.
 In the past, CAs were also compromised, allowing attackers to obtain certificates for third-party sites.

 ### 2 4 Loss of integrity in web browsers